 Doctoral studies in Computational Science

-The programme leads to a Degree of Doctor of Philosophy at Lund University and normally comprises four years of full‑time study.
-Approximately one year is devoted to courses and seminars, while the remaining time is dedicated to research.
+The programme leads to a PhD degree at Lund University and normally comprises four years of full-time study.
+Approximately one year is devoted to courses and seminars, while the remaining time is devoted to research.

-A doctoral thesis in Computational Science typically consists of a comprehensive summary (kappa) together with a collection of scientific articles that have been published, or are intended for publication, in international journals.
-The thesis is defended at a public defense with an external opponent and an examination committee that evaluates the work.
+A doctoral thesis in computational science usually consists of a summary chapter, i.e. an overarching chapter that presents and summarises the thesis as a whole, together with a collection of scientific articles that have been published, or are intended to be published, in international journals.
+The thesis is defended at a public defence with an external opponent and an examination committee that assesses the work.

-A doctoral project in Computational Science is inherently interdisciplinary, as both the scientific questions within the chosen application area and the computational aspects constitute essential components of the thesis work.
+A doctoral project in computational science is interdisciplinary, as both the scientific questions within the relevant field of application and the computational aspects are essential parts of the thesis work.

 Contact